Olympic pipeline explosion: Victims

 Three people died in the incident.
 The first was Liam Wood, 18, who was fly fishing in the creek.
-He succumbed to the fumes, fell unconscious into the creek and drowned, dying before the explosion.
-Two children, Wade King and Stephen Tsiorvas, both 10, were playing near the creek confluence during the explosion.
+He was rendered unconscious by the fumes and fell into the creek, drowning before the explosion.
+Two children, Wade King and Stephen Tsiorvas, both ten years old, were playing near the creek confluence during the explosion.
 Both survived the blast, but sustained severe burns, dying the next day at Harborview Medical Center in Seattle.
 There were eight related injuries.
+King's parents donated $400,000 to the Bellingham School District, and in 2007 Wade King Elementary School was named in his memory.

 Damage

 Property damage was estimated at $58,455,927, most of it caused by the explosion.
 Many nearby buildings had broken windows.
 One house was completely destroyed.
 The city's water treatment plant was near the explosion site, and while the building itself survived, everything inside was destroyed.
 The rupture allowed 277000 USgal of gasoline to escape into the creek bed.
 Bellingham water treatment personnel were forced to manually add water treatment chemicals to keep the water supply safe until the plant could be rebuilt.

 Authorities all noted that the destruction and death toll were much lower than would be expected from such a large explosion.
 This was due to the explosion being centered in a large, forested park; the fires mostly staying in Whatcom Creek; and the ignition occurring before more gasoline had leaked, which would have resulted in a much larger explosion.
-The cause of ignition was determined by Bellingham Fire Dept to be a butane lighter in the possession of King and Tsiorvas.
+The cause of ignition was determined by Bellingham Fire Dept. to be a butane lighter in the possession of King and Tsiorvas.

 Investigation

 After a three-year investigation, investigators pointed to a series of failures, and not just a single error, most of which were the fault of Olympic Pipeline.
-Olympic Pipeline had failed to properly train employees, and had to contend with a faulty computer SCADA system and pressure relief valve.
+Olympic Pipeline had failed to properly train employees and had to contend with a faulty computer SCADA system and pressure relief valve.
 In 1994, five years before the accident, an IMCO Construction crew, working on behalf of the City of Bellingham, damaged the pipeline while constructing the city's water treatment plant and failed to notify officials about the damage.
 Subsequently, Olympic Pipeline failed to find or repair the damage.

-Olympic, Equilon and several employees faced a seven count indictment after the investigation in 2002.
+Olympic, Equilon and several employees faced a seven-count indictment after the investigation in 2002.
 The companies pleaded guilty to several of the charges, leading to a $112 million settlement, a record at the time.
 This was the first conviction against a pipeline company under the 1979 Hazardous Liquid Pipeline Safety Act.

 Recovery

-The Whatcom Falls Park in 2020 describes much of the area around the creek as "sensitive due to hazard trees and for forest recovery from 1999 pipeline explosion."
+The Whatcom Falls Park in 2020 describes much of the area around the creek as "sensitive due to hazardous trees and for forest recovery from 1999 pipeline explosion."